Why Process Matters for B2B Products

 I don’t mean disruptive as in “this changes an industry.”
 I mean disruptive as in “this product introduces new headaches for users, for their managers, and for decision-makers.”

-The business’s best alternative is not nothing.
+The business’s best alternative can never be to do nothing.
 Their best alternative is a process that is proven to work.
 They’ve used their current process for years, and they’re still in business - so clearly they’re doing something right.

 How are you going to go in there and change the process with your product?